 Transactions in foreign currencies are initially recorded at the functional currency rate ruling at the date of the transaction first qualifies for recognition.
 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rate of exchange ruling at the reporting date.
 Differences arising on settlement or translation of monetary items are recognized in profit or loss in the period in which they arise.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rates as at the dates of the initial transactions.
 Non-monetary items measured at fair value in a foreign currency are translated using exchange rates at the date when the fair value was determined.
-The gain or loss arising on translation of non-monetary items are treated in line with the recognition of gain or loss on change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or profit or loss are also recognised in other comprehensive income or profit or loss, respectively).
+The gain or loss arising on translation of non-monetary items are treated in line with the recognition of gain or loss on change in fair value of the item (i.e., translation differences on items whose fair value gain or loss is recognised in other comprehensive income or profit or loss, respectively).